“Macros” Part 3: How to Create Your Personal Macro Profile..and Use It!

 - x 1.9 = extremely active; very hard exercise/sports or a physical job like manual labor or heavy lifting; endurance athletes; competitive team sports 6-7 days / week for 90+ minutes sessions

 Our example dude above has an activity level of between 1.55 and 1.725, so let’s estimate him at 1.6.

 2036 BMR calories x 1.6 activity factor is 3,256 calories per day.

 Our dude likes where he’s at with body comp and performance.
 He wants to maintain his weight and just get better at his sport.
 Check!

 It starts with calories.

-Mind you, I can put two similar people (similar weight, body composition, same gender and activity level) on the same calorie diets but put one on a high carb and one on a high fat diet (protein stays the same) and I can cause weight gain in the high carb person and weight loss in the high fat person.
+Mind you, you can put two similar people (similar weight, body composition, same gender, and activity level) on the same calorie diets but put one on a high carb and one on a high-fat diet (protein stays the same) and we can cause weight gain in the high carb person and weight loss in the high-fat person.
 We are not machines or factories.
 We’re complex human beings that expend different levels of energy on different processes like digestion.
 So pay attention below, because our macronutrients, in addition to the quality being key, can be strategically laid out to produce a lean body composition and help grow muscle mass.
 But it can also work in reverse if you don’t put some thought into why your numbers are where they are.

 We need an example to work through, so let’s use the dude in blue above.